cgyurik/qml_for_qchem/README.md

 ## VQE surrogate.

-We try to train the above described QML model to predict the energy of a trail-state in a VQE optimization trajectory.
-This 'energy prediction' model is then used to serve as a surrogate cost function for the VQE, which is supposed to be cheaper in terms of the number of measured observables.
+We train the above QML model to predict the energy of a trail-state in a VQE optimization trajectory.
+This 'energy prediction' model is then used as a 'surrogate cost function' for the VQE, which is supposed to be cheaper in terms of the number of measured observables.